UN struggles to implement deal over disputed Yemeni port city

 "Houthi manipulations threaten the Sweden agreement and the next steps in the political process," UAE Minister of State for Foreign Affairs AnwarGargash tweeted on Wednesday.

-A Houthi spokesman, Yahya Sarea, said the United Nations must play a stronger role to avoid "the other side taking advantage".
+Houthi spokesman Yahya Sarea said the United Nations must play a stronger role to avoid "the other side taking advantage".

 Guterres has asked the U.N.
 Security Council to approve the deployment of up to 75 observers to Hodeidah for six months.
-The council will need to take action on the request by about Jan.
-20, when a 30-day authorization for an advance monitoring team led by Cammaert expires.
+The council will need to decide by about Jan.
+20, when a 30-day authorization for an advance monitoring team expires.

 "I don't think any country will send monitors before a full withdrawal of forces," one diplomat said.